Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Preliminaries

-In essence, one can think of a risk measure as any functional that captures distributional characteristics of a random variable, typically beyond just its mean (e.g. variance).
+The precise interpretation of what ‘risk’ means depends on the specific risk measure used; different risk measures capture different risk-related aspects of a random variable.
+In essence, one can think of a risk measure as any functional that captures distributional characteristics of a random variable, typically beyond just its mean.
 However, an emphasis is usually placed on deriving risk measures that satisfy certain mathematical properties that can be meaningful in risk-based decision-making contexts.
-To this end, we now provide informal definitions of the various classes of risk measures used in the context of RL, where each (non-mutually-exclusive) class of risk measures can be thought of as satisfying a specific set of mathematical properties.
-We provide formal definitions of these risk measures in Appendix \ref{appendix_risk_measures}.
+In Appendix \ref{appendix_risk_measures}, we provide formal definitions of the various classes of risk measures used in the context of RL, where each (non-mutually exclusive) class of risk measures can be thought of as satisfying a specific set of mathematical properties.